 At the moment we have no public access available for pickups, however we do offer free delivery in Kent.

 How do I pay for my salt?

-We accept most methods of payment either via this website using WorldPay card payments or Paypal, Cash or cheque on delivery, card payments over the phone, BACs payments and approved credit accounts for our business users.
+We accept most methods of payment either via this website using WorldPay card payments or Paypal, cheque on delivery, card payments over the phone, BACs payments and approved credit accounts for our business users.

 Do I have to pay for my salt before delivery?

-Do you offer additional discounts?
+Do you offer additional discounts on salt prices?